TUDelft-MUDE/2024-files/content/GA_2_8/README.md

 *[CEGM1000 MUDE](http://mude.citg.tudelft.nl/): Week 2.8, Friday, Jan 16th, 2025.*

-The focus of this assignment is having fun!
-Oh yeah...and also learning about risk analysis.
+The focus of this assignment is risk analysis.

 You will evaluate the distribution of profit for the Ice Classic, generate a risk curve, then determine what an appropriate bet could be.